buildlackey/python_tictaktoe/README.md

+## Overview

+This repository holds code for a single player tic tak toe game where you play against a primitive AI Bot that uses brute force search to determine its moves.

 ## Running

-You can run the program from the top level project folder --- with or without verbose logging (using the '-v' flag) -- as shown below:
+You can run the program from the top level project folder as shown below:
+By specifying optional arguments you can run with  verbose logging (using the '-v' / --verbose flag), and/or with -h/--human mode which turns off the AIBot's automated move discovery, instead allowing the program launcher to input the AIBot's moves.
+(Both of these can be useful for testing/debugging).

-    python Driver.py [-v]
+    python Driver.py [-v] [-h]

 The program will prompt you for your name, desired game symbol, and other preferences.